Workshop context

 - React docs for the

-attribute (You can skip the initial part aboutclassName
+styleattribute (You can skip the initial part aboutclassNameand go straight to the part about thestyleattribute)